 To be eligible for this program, you need to be a licensed registered nurse, an advanced practice registered nurse, or teach as a nurse faculty member.
 You should have received your education from an accredited nursing school in the U.S. or in a U.S. territory.
 Eligibility also requires that you work full time in an eligible Critical Shortage Facility in a high-need area or in an accredited school of nursing.

-The available amount is up to 60 percent of unpaid nursing debt over two years.
+The available amount is up to 60 percent of the unpaid nursing debt over two years.
 Plus, there is an option for an extension for a third year, which would cover an additional 25 percent of the balance.

 How to Apply